-A minor in sociology is available at other locations throughout Utah through USU’s Regional Campuses and Distance Education program.
+A minor in sociology is available at other locations throughout Utah through USU’s Regional Campuses.

 Since sociology is such a broad discipline, graduates can be employed in a wide variety of areas.
 Students who minor, take additional coursework, or pursue graduate studies in statistics, computer science, public administration, or business administration have greater marketability.
 The undergraduate program in sociology also provides excellent preparation for graduate school in sociology or law.

 Students who graduate with a bachelor’s degree in sociology can also pursue the following careers:

 - Workers’ advocate (working to ensure workers’ rights)

 - Youth services provider (after-school programs, counseling, vocational training, organizing volunteer projects, sports and recreation, etc.)

 - Market research

 - Collecting survey information for lawmakers, administrators, and educators